naninanides/final-task-batch15/03.Deployment/README.md

 ![Screen Shot 2023-02-27 at 23 55 57](https://user-images.githubusercontent.com/68781074/221628760-75b688ba-176e-4ae7-902e-a9a4fb628fbb.png)

-3. create docker-compose.yml for database
+3. create docker-compose.yml for database we use PosgresSQL for database

 ![Screen Shot 2023-02-27 at 23 56 36](https://user-images.githubusercontent.com/68781074/221628863-33d7eaf2-0391-477f-ab2d-0682a168764c.png)